 “I’m fine.”
-That’s the response given by 7 in 10 Londoners struggling with mental health problems when asked how they are, according to new research.
+That is the response given by seven in ten Londoners struggling with mental health problems when asked how they are, according to new research.

 Time to Change, the mental health anti-stigma campaign behind the findings, is calling on people to ‘Ask Twice’ if they suspect a friend or family member is battling a mental health issue to help them open up.